 - First day of Institute: Sunday class is 3:30pm - 9pm

 - Saturday class is 8:30am - 1pm

-In addition to the above, each participant is assigned (based upon experience) to a daily conducting class with the Insittute faculty.
+In addition to the above, each participant is assigned (based upon experience) to a daily conducting class with the Institute faculty.
 Students are asked to conduct a portion of work on the first evening of the Institute in order to be placed in the appropriate section.
-Instructions concerning the conducting hearing are sent after students have registered.
+(Barnum-Adoramus Te, Christe) Instructions concerning the conducting hearing are sent after students have registered.
 Students also conduct in master class situations where they are critiqued by choral faculty other than their class teacher.
+Participants must bring a scandisk of sufficient size to record both their conducting classes and the final masterclasses.
 Participants can take the Institute for credit or noncredit.
-Credit participants must conduct in the Institute Master classes and complete a written project during the Institute.
+Conductors who register for credit are entitled to a longer critiqued masterclass.
+Non-credit participants conduct for masterclasses for a shorter amount of time for written comments only.
+For non-credit persons, masterclass conducting is optional.
+Credit participants must conduct in the Institute masterclasses and complete a written project during the Institute.